-Share if you could some of your experiences with CZW.
-What do think has continued to make them still a viable option for those on the Indies?
+Share if you could some of your experiences with other promotions.
+What does Sonjay Dutt think has continued to make them still a viable option for those on the Indies?

-My CZW time was awesome.
-I got to experience a lot of different things, and really, just work with a tight knit group.
+My times have been awesome.
+I got to experience a lot of different things, and really, just work with a tight-knit group.
 We were all so close and fighting for a common goal, totally invested.
 That’s hard to come around nowadays in an independent group.
 I don’t think there is anything like that anymore.
-The hype, the fan base and general interest in their product isn’t there.
+The hype, the fan base, and general interest in their product aren’t there.
 That can be attributed to many different things.